Daughters of Providence (Paris): Foundation

+Dedicated buildings

 In 1651 the Queen Regent, Anne of Austria, gave the community their first home, a former rest home in the Fauborg Saint-Michel (now Odéon).
 After this, Archbishop Gondi established several similar communities around the city.
 Foundations were also made in Metz and Sedan.
 They remained under the authority of the Archbishop, who would appoint the Superior General of the congregation, while the local Superiors were elected triennially.

+Disestablishment

 In 1681 several houses of the congregation merged with the Sisters of the newly founded Congregation of the Holy Infant Jesus, founded by Father Nicholas Barré, O.M., dedicated to the education of the poor.
 The remaining houses soon merged with the Canonesses Regular of the Congregation of Notre Dame, founded by Peter Fourier, dedicated to a similar goal.
 At that point this congregation ceased to exist.